PinocchioArchive/pinocchio-archive/README.md

 ## What it does

 Browse, search, filter, edit, and add model sheet records.
-Track scholarly provenance — where you got each image, who published it, what watermarks or auction stamps are visible, how often it turns up in reverse-image searches over time.
+Track scholarly provenance — where the image came from, what watermarks or auction stamps are visible, how often it turns up in reverse-image searches over time.

-## Workflow for bulk entry

-The tool is designed around the realistic workflow of processing hundreds of sheets you've collected from around the web:

-1. **Bulk import**: click `⬒ Bulk`, drop 20–50 image files onto the drop zone.
-Sheet numbers are auto-guessed from filenames.
-Each image becomes a stub record flagged *Needs Research*.
-2. **Process the queue**: click `Needs research (N)` chip, then click any card.
-The edit form opens with full metadata fields.
-3. **Save & Next**: fill in what you know.
-Press `Cmd/Ctrl+Enter` (or click the red "Save & Next →" button) to save and jump to the next record in the research queue.
-The queue goes most-recently-added first.
-4. **Run out**: you get a "all caught up" toast when the research queue empties.

-For records with partial information, flip `Needs Research` to `Yes` and save — the record goes back on the queue for later.

 ## Keyboard shortcuts